redis/Redis-Insight-Guides/src/tutorials/redis_stack/redis_for_time_series.md

-Among other things Redis Stack provides you with a native time series data structure.
+Among other things, Redis Stack provides you with a native time series data structure.
 Let's see how a time series might be useful in our bike shop.

 As we have multiple physical shops too, alongside our online shop, it could be helpful to have an overview of the sales volume.
 We will create one time series per shop tracking the total amount of all sales.
-In addition, we will mark the time series with the appropriate region label, `east` of `west`.
+In addition, we will mark the time series with the appropriate region label, `east` or `west`.
 This kind of representation will allow us to easily query bike sales performance per certain time periods, per shop, per region or across all shops.

 ```redis Create time series per shop